-The requirement to provide a Corporate Experience narrative does not apply to contractors that have an active FSS program contract under this Schedule and meet the criteria for submitting a streamlined offer; see (e) 1-3.
+The requirement to provide a Corporate Experience narrative does not apply to contractors that have an active FSS program contract under this Schedule and meet the criteria for submitting a streamlined offer, see (e) 1-3. ii.
+Applicable to both product and service offers.
+Factor Two - Past Performance: Past performance information is one indicator of an offeror's ability to perform the contract successfully.
+Offerors shall demonstrate a pattern of past performance in accordance with the instructions below.
+Failure to submit the required information may result in rejection of the proposal.

-(A) Offerors with three (3) or more contractor performance assessment reports available in the federal Contractor Performance Assessment Reporting System (CPARS) shall verify in eOffer that they have three (3) or more assessment reports available in CPARS that represent:

-(1) contracts or orders completed within three (3) years of the date of offer submission;

-(2) at least three (3) distinct orders and/or contracts; and

-(3) work similar in scope to products/services included in this solicitation.
+- (A) Offerors with three (3) or more contractor performance assessment reports available in the federal Contractor Performance Assessment Reporting System (CPARS) shall verify in eOffer that they have three (3) or more assessment reports available in CPARS that represent: - (1) contracts or orders completed within three (3) years of the date of offer submission: - (2) at least three (3) distinct orders and/or contracts; and - (3) work similar in scope to products/services included in this solicitation.